I-MH/I-MH.github.io/_pages/Projects.md

 ---

-## STORi: DSI: Evolution of statistical earthquake models to account for
+## Evolution of statistical earthquake models to account for
 measurement errors and dependence

-This is a PhD project (Wanchen Yue).
+This is a STORi PhD project (Wanchen Yue).

+## Spatio-temporal functional data analysis on manifold domains

+This is a PhD project (Tom Keany).